← Integrations

 NetScaler won't update a renewed certificate on its own.
 CertKit will.

-A NetScaler binds a named SSL certificate-key pair to load balancing virtual servers, services, and Citrix Gateway.
 When a certificate renews, the files under /nsconfig/ssl go stale and every binding keeps serving the old certificate until someone uploads the new files, updates the certkey, and saves the configuration.
 Every 47 days.
 On every appliance you manage.

 Start free trial Watch demo